spawnmarvel/quickguides/security/README.md

 If you use symmetric keys, the recommended practice is to protect the keys by using a hardware security module (HSM).

 Symmetric key - The same key is used to encrypt and decrypt messages.
 As a result, the same key is known to both the device and the service that authenticates it.
-Azure IoT supports SAS token-based symmetric key connections. :lock: **Symmetric key authentication requires significant owner responsibility to secure the keys and achieve an equal level of security with X.509 authentication.** If you use symmetric keys, the recommended practice is to protect the keys by using a hardware security module (HSM).
+Azure IoT supports SAS token-based symmetric key connections. :lock: :key: **Symmetric key authentication requires significant owner responsibility to secure the keys and achieve an equal level of security with X.509 authentication.** If you use symmetric keys, the recommended practice is to protect the keys by using a hardware security module (HSM).

 Pros for symmetric key